patrilucas59/whatsapp-bot/README.md

 # WhatsApp: Message-Bot

-Projeto de um bot capaz de enviar mensagens automatizadas via WhatsApp, utilizando a biblioteca `whatsapp-web.js`.
-Ele se conecta ao WhatsApp Web e permite enviar mensagens para contatos específicos.
-As mensagens a serem enviadas são definidas no próprio código.
+Project for a bot capable of sending automated messages on WhatsApp, using `whatsapp-web-js` library.
+It connects to WhatsApp Web and allows sending messages to specific contacts.
+The messages to be sent are defined directly in the code.
 ---

-# Funcionalidades
+# Features

-- Definir a mensagem a ser enviada;
-- Definir um número de telefone com DDD e os determinados dígitos;
+- Set the message to be sent;
+- Define a phone number with country and area codes;
+- Automatically connection to WhatsApp Web;
 - Conectar automaticamente ao WhatsApp Web
 - Envio rápido e programável.

 ---

-## Tecnologias Usadas
+## Techs

-- WhatsApp-Web.js (https://wwebjs.dev/) - Lib para integração com WhatsApp Web.
+- WhatsApp-Web.js (https://wwebjs.dev/) - Lib for WhatsApp Web integration.
-- JavaScript - Linguagem principal do projeto.
+- JavaScript - Main programming language of the project.
-- Node.js - Ambiente de execução.
+- Node.js - Runtime environment.